FishMissile/FishBot/README.md

     "token": "YOUR_TOKEN_HERE"
 }
 ```
+Requirements:
+64Bit Node.js
 To stream audio from YouTube, the `ytld-core` requires [FFMpeg](https://www.ffmpeg.org/download.html#build-windows  "FFMpeg") for Windows.
 I had to install this manually as well as [Python 2.7.15](https://www.python.org/downloads/release/python-2715/ "Python 2.7.15")
+In order to properly install node-gyp you will need to open Windows PowerShell as administrator and run `npm install --global --production windows-build-tools` before running `npm install` in the project folder.

 Use `node .` to launch